krbnite/krbnite.github.io/_posts/2017-10-17-Multithreading-in-Python-Take-1.md

 ---
 layout: post
-title: Multithreading in Python (Take 1)
+title: Multithreading in Python (Take One)
 ---

 Here's the situation: